Thomas Drury

 Once your margin account is open, it’s time to fund it.
 This funding meets the brokerage’s initial margin requirement, which is a percentage of the total trade value.
 Additionally, you’ll need to maintain a minimum amount in your account, called the maintenance margin.
 If the stock moves against your position and your balance falls below this level, you’ll face a margin call and will need to add funds or close the position.

 For example, I once funded an account with just the minimum required amount.
 But a sudden upward spike in the stock price quickly led to a margin call, and I had to scramble to add more funds.
-Since then, I always keep a cushion in the account to avoid these stressful situations.
+Since then, I have always kept a cushion in the account to avoid these stressful situations.

 Step 3: Borrowing Tesla Shares to Sell